Australian Capital Territory

 - The ACT has no local council.
 Matters normally looked after by a council are dealt with by the Legislative Assembly.
 The ACT Legislative Assembly is the only governing body in Australia that has government responsibilities at both a State and local level.

-- As the ACT is not a state, it is represented at the Federal level by two Senators, elected for the term of the House of Representatives, that is, not more than three-years.
+- The ACT is represented at the federal level by two Senators, elected for the term of the House of Representatives.

 - The leader of the government in the ACT is known as the Chief Minister.